 </div>

-If you need to fetch from a dynamically-generated URL, just use a template literal string (the ones with the backticks) as the URL.
-For example:
+If you need to fetch from a dynamically-generated URL, use a template literal string as the URL:

 | event | description |